UncaughtExpectation/WorkerPoolManager/README.md

      }
      ```

-## Dispatching Tasks to Example One-Shot Worker
+## Dispatching Tasks for Example One-Shot Worker

 Send a POST request to `/example/oneShot` with the following body: